 Today people’s lives have become more hectic and complex.
-Maintaining an unwavering focus towards what you want becomes harder and harder.
+Maintaining an unwavering focus on what you want becomes harder and harder.

 Thoughts of un-attained goals can fester until unhappiness permeates into everyday life.